nascit/sts-broker/README.md

 # sts-broker

-This project can be used as a reference for a serverless custom Identity Broker architecture.
+This project can be used as a reference for a serverless AWS custom Identity Broker architecture.

 - Why would you need a Identity Broker?
     - Flexibility to manage permissions used among IAM roles/users.